monasca/monasca-docker/monasca-log-agent/README.md

 send to this port in format specified in `LOGSTASH_INPUT_CODEC` (default to `json`) coming on both TCP and UDP protocols.

+To enable debug output from Logstash set `DEBUG` environment variable to `True`.

 Configuration
 -------------